Health Professionals

 The benefits of Go4Fun include:

-• A practical solution you can recommend to patients, referring health professionals receive a report highlighting improvements at the end of the program.
+• a report highlighting improvements at the end of the program.

 Go4Fun module for health professionals

 Assessing a child’s growth will help determine any support needed for a family.
 Referring eligible children to Go4Fun can help support families achieve a healthier lifestyle.
-This 12-15 minute module will help you understand the Go4Fun program and how it complements patient care.
+This 12 to 15 minute module will help you understand the Go4Fun program and how it complements patient care.
 It includes videos and scenarios to build your understanding and confidence in referring eligible patients to the program.
 The module outlines:

 • how the Go4Fun program works